clojurebridgefi/clojurebridge22-materials/clojurebridge/doc/install-from-usb.md

 ## Install Java

-4. Open Powershell (via Start-menu search)
+1. Open Powershell (via Start-menu search)
-5. Write `java -version` command and press enter.
-If you see ` version "1.8.0_xxx"`, go to **9**.
-Otherwise continue.
+2. Write `java -version` command and press enter.
+If you see ` version "1.8.0_xxx"`, you should be okay and you can continue to next section, installing Visual Studio Code.
+Otherwise continue to **3**.
--...
-6. Doubleclick on java....exe, accept terms, click next, next, close
-7. Drag java.exe to trash bin
+3. Find the folder you unzipped, and doubleclick the "jdk-8u341-windows-x64.exe" -file and continue the installation per instruction.

 ## Install Visual Studio Code

-9. Doubleclick Visual Studio Code.exe
+1. Open the vscode-folder doubleclick Code.exe
-10. If you get a security warning, click "Run"
+2. If you get a security warning, click "Run"
-11. Click "Install" and wait until Visual Studio Code opens
+3. Click "Install" and wait until Visual Studio Code opens
-12. If you get a Windows Defender/Firewall warning, click "Allow"
+4. If you get a Windows Defender/Firewall warning, click "Allow"
-8. Continue with **vscode Instructions**, found from the left.
+5. Continue with **vscode instructions**.

 If you are using Linux, you can ask help from the coach.